 Privacy notice

-The Crown Office and Procurator Fiscal Service (COPFS) is Scotland’s prosecution service.
-We receive reports about crimes from the police and other reporting agencies and then decide what action to take, including whether to prosecute someone and seizing the proceeds of crime.
-We also look into deaths that need further explanation and investigate allegations of criminal conduct against police officers.
+COPFS is Scotland’s sole prosecution service and we receive reports of possible crimes from Police Service of Scotland and other reporting agencies to investigate and decide what action to take, including whether to prosecute someone and seizing the proceeds of crime.
+COPFS also consider deaths that require further explanation and investigate allegations of criminal conduct against police officers.

 COPFS plays a pivotal part in the justice system, working with others to make Scotland safe from crime, disorder and danger.
 We take into account the diverse needs of victims, witnesses, communities and the rights of those accused of crime and aim to provide services that meet the information needs of victims, witnesses and next-of-kin, in co-operation with other agencies.